 This group provides ELCA ministries and its partners in the lower peninsula of Michigan excellent camping, retreat and conference opportunities.
 Stony Lake Camps are part of Living Water Ministries.

-A small group of Trinity volunteers serve as a Co-Sponsorship Team with Grand Rapids Lutheran Social Services of Michigan.
+A small group of Trinity volunteers serve as a Co-Sponsorship Team with Samaritas’ New American Program in Grand Rapids.
 Through an organized collection of in-kind goods, volunteers’ time and talents, coordination of services and financial assistance, Burmese refugee families are assisted as they strive toward self-sufficiency.

 A non-profit organization that works with local partners around the world to provide lasting solutions to poverty, injustice and human suffering.
 LWR staff and partners in the countries where they work know the local languages, traditions and customs necessary to provide appropriate solutions.